munificent/craftinginterpreters/book/the-lox-language.md

 </aside>

 One arithmetic operator is actually *both* an infix and a prefix one.
 The `-` operator can also be used to negate a number:

 ```lox
 -negateMe;
 ```

 All of these operators work on numbers, and it's an error to pass any other types to them.
-The exception is `+` and strings.
-If either operand of `+` is a string, then the other operand is converted to a string (if it isn't already one) and the results are concatenated.
-I'm not a proponent of implicit conversions in general, but this one saves us from needing to define a dedicated function to stringify the other built-in types.
+The exception is the `+` operator -- you can also pass it two strings to concatenate them.

 ### Comparison and equality